ldaws003/Exercise-Tracker/README.md

 for authentication, helmetjs for some added security, and bcrypt for hashing passwords.
 I used pug for the templating engine, and I used express-validator to sanitize and validate entries to the exercise journal.
 Here is a link to the website: https://exercise-tracker-leon.glitch.me/

+A sample account that you can look into.
+user: testing
+password: testingtesting